vincentdchan/MDE/README.md

 # MDE
-MDE is a MarkDown Editor based on Electron, written in Typescript.
+MDE(Markdown Editor) is a Markdown editor based on Electron, written in Typescript.

 - ✔ String datastructure(Lines Chains)
 - ✔ Basic UI